MicrosoftDocs/cloud-adoption-framework/docs/get-started/performance.md

 **Deliverables:**

-- Test operational readiness of production deployments by using policies for resource consistency.
+- Test operational readiness of production deployments by using Resource Consistency policies.
 - Validate adherence to design guidance for resource consistency and to operations requirements.
 - Document any advanced operations requirements in the [operations management workbook](https://raw.githubusercontent.com/Microsoft/CloudAdoptionFramework/master/manage/opsmanagementworkbook.xlsx).